kawazoe/velours/README.md

 ### Promises
 - `usePromise` is a simple composable that turns any promise into a powerful state machine.
 - `definePromiseStore` is a pinia wrapper around `usePromise` when you want to cache data for an extended period of time.
-- `AppPromisePresenter` is a component that exposes the promise state machine with slots in your templates.
+- `VlPromisePresenter` is a component that exposes the promise state machine with slots in your templates.

 The promise state machine can extrapolate different high level concepts like having content or not, or the nuances between an initial load, refreshing existing data, or even retrying after an error occurred.
 All of this with only a few